suoxinkey/PlenOctrees_NeRF-SH/README.md

 cd tools && python train_net.py <gpu id>
 ```
-And you can run the tools/PlenOctrees.ipynb to generate the .npz file which can run the run the [C++ renderer](https://github.com/sxyu/volrend) by the [PlenOctrees for Real-time Rendering of Neural Radiance Fields](https://alexyu.net/plenoctrees/#demo-section).
+And you can run the tools/PlenOctrees.ipynb to generate the .npz file which can run the [C++ renderer](https://github.com/sxyu/volrend) by the [PlenOctrees for Real-time Rendering of Neural Radiance Fields](https://alexyu.net/plenoctrees/#demo-section).

 # Requirements
 - [yacs](https://github.com/rbgirshick/yacs) (Yet Another Configuration System)